Look, if you had one shot, one opportunity

 Same for your career.

-How many times in your life do you audition for an opportunity that will radically impact your personal, professional, financial, and family’s life?
+How many times in your life do you audition for an opportunity that can radically impact your personal, professional, financial, and family’s life?

 Less than 10 times I’d guess, maybe half that for some people.

-Why would you not spend a few hours researching the company, reading every press release, reading every executive’s biography, every potential team member’s Linked In profile?
+- Why wouldn’t you spend a few hours researching the company, reading every press release, reading every executive’s biography and every potential team member’s Linked In profile?

-Why wouldn’t you do an audit of your expenses, finances, annual and personal goals and have a minimum comp package expectation BEFORE you interview or talk to someone, including a recruiter?
+- Why wouldn’t you do an audit of your expenses, finances, annual and personal goals and have a minimum compensation package in mind BEFORE you interview or talk to someone, including a recruiter?

-Next time you take on a job search, look at it as a potentially life-altering experience…. because that’s what it is.
+Next time you take on a job search, look at it as a potentially life-altering experience…. because that’s exactly what it is!